BrandonWade/terra/readme.md

 # Terra
 Want awesome backgrounds for your desktop?
-Terra hits reddit's APIs to download the top images from https://www.reddit.com/r/EarthPorn/ for the day and lets you manage your gallery.
+Terra hits reddit's APIs to get the top images from https://www.reddit.com/r/EarthPorn/ for the day and downloads them to your gallery.

 ## Getting Started
 1. Clone this project